 For good cause shown under Fed.
 R. Civ.
-P. 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:
+P. 26(c), the Court grants the parties' joint request and enters the following Protective Order:

 - 1. Scope.
-All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning Confidential Information as set forth below.
+All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning confidential information as set forth below.
 As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
 Definition of Confidential Information.
-As used in this Order,

-"Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: medical records, personnel files, tax returns, financial statements and records, proprietary business records, trade secrets, records whose disclosure is restricted or prohibited by statute.
-Information or documents that are available to the public may not be designated as Confidential Information.
+As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of disclosing party or nonparties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - (a) Employment/Personnel Records and Information.
+Any and all information contained in the employment/personnel record of any party or witness in this case that would otherwise be considered confidential and protected from public disclosure shall remain so during and after the course of this present litigation.
+Such information shall include, but is not limited to: applications, personal identifying information, progress reports, performance evaluations, statements regarding the nature of separations, disciplinary documentation and confidential agreements. - (b) Financial Information.
+Any and all information that reveals the past, present or future state of the finances of any party or witness in this case, including, but not limited to: donor information, financial statements, financial records, and tax returns.